 Give your footage breathtakingly realistic depth of field and focus effects

-Depth of Field: Depth of field effects (dof) happen in all real optical devices to a certain extent.
+Depth of field effects (dof) happen in all real optical devices to a certain extent.
 It is heavily used in photography and film as a style element.
-In computer graphics dof is usually generated using ray tracing techniques which increase rendering times considerably.
-With Lenscare plugin depth of field effects can be generated fast as a post process.
+In computer graphics,dof is usually generated using ray tracing techniques which increase rendering times considerably.
+With the Lenscare plugin depth of field, effects can be generated fast as a post-process.
 It uses a depth buffer for its calculations.

-Out of Focus: 'Out of Focus' is a fast Version that creates a blur with constant radius over the complete image.
+‘Out of Focus’ is a fast Version that creates a blur with a constant radius over the complete image.
 It is a good complement to ‘Depth of Field’ and offers some extra functionality.
 It is possible to use a custom drawn lens in addition to the generate able ones.
-‘Out of Focus’ also offers background distortion for semi transparent areas.
+‘Out of Focus’ also offers background distortion for semi-transparent areas.

-General: A cameras blur looks substantially different from what common blur filters look like.
-Lenscare offers some features to help adding realism:
+A camera’s blur looks substantially different from what common blur filters look like.
+Lenscare offers some features to help to add realism:

-Lens Aperture: A cameras lens aperture greatly defines the look its blur.
+A camera’s lens aperture greatly defines the look its blur.
 Therefore they offer the possibility to alter the lens apertures form to simulate several kinds of real cameras.
-This is important if you want to comp cg elements into real footage or just want your cg shot to fit in with the rest.
+This is important if you want to comp CG elements into real footage or just want your CG shot to fit in with the rest.
 A wide range of apertures can be simulated.
 The Out of Focus plugin provides the possibility to completely replace the aperture with a custom image.
 The aperture’s form is most apparent in a picture’s highlights.

-Highlights: In reality very bright image parts are predominant when being out off focus.
-Unfortunately common graphic formats cut of bright parts.
+In reality, very bright image parts are predominant when being out of focus.
+Unfortunately, common graphic formats cut off bright parts.
 Therefore Lenscare plugins offer the possibility to select parts that are supposed to be brighter and give those parts a brightness boost.

 Only available in ‘Out of Focus’.
 When looking through a blurred object the background is distorted due to the blurred object in the foreground.
 Most of the time this effect is not very apparent.
-But slight distortions help adding to the believability of your comp.
+But slight distortions help to add to the believability of your comp.
 To experience this effect try holding your finger in front of your eye so that it is out of focus.
-Now look through the blurred region on whatever is behind.
+Now, look through the blurred region on whatever is behind.
 Move your finger around slightly to see the effect better.

-Speed: 'Out of Focus’ effects is a speedy 2d blur and can compete with any existing solution.
+‘Out of Focus’ effects is a speedy 2D blur and can compete with any existing solution.
 ‘Depth of Field’ is very fast for what it does.
-In a lot of situations you can save hours of render time for just a couple of seconds per frame in post processing.
-This is a big advantage especially with high quality global illuminated renders.
+In a lot of situations, you can save hours of render time for just a couple of seconds per frame in post-processing.
+This is a big advantage, especially with high-quality global illuminated renders.
 Imagine what you can save on animations.